Route4Me Alternatives: Route Planners That Cost Less

 Routific pricing

-2. Circuit for Teams: For a driver-first approach and great ease of use
+2. Spoke Dispatch: For a driver-first approach and great ease of use

-Circuit was first of all a mobile route planning app for delivery drivers, later adding the Circuit for Teams platform to accommodate delivery businesses with multiple vehicles and drivers.
+Spoke (formerly Circuit) was first of all a mobile route planning app for delivery drivers, later adding the Spoke Dispatch platform to accommodate delivery businesses with multiple vehicles and drivers.
 This heritage is still reflected in its clean and user-friendly interface — but it does mean that features for larger businesses that need to plan multiple, complex routes can be lacking.

 Strengths